 Metadata translations and dedicated URLs

-There’s a multilingual SEO functionality which means that you will not have problems with the “duplicated content” penalties from Google thanks to the fact that pages are not actually duplicated, and you will get dedicated URLs for each language (starting from the Pro plan) as well as translated metadata.
+There’s multilingual SEO functionality, which means that you will not have problems with Google’s “duplicated content” penalties because pages are not actually duplicated, and you will get dedicated URLs for each language as well as translated metadata.

 Statistics